 [Opening with the State of Minnesota seal in the background.
 ASL narrator Sarah Houge appears, with the following words visible on the screen, “Same Day Voter Registration.
-Produced by the Commission of Deaf, DeafBlind and Hard of Hearing Minnesotans.
+Produced by the Minnesota Commission of the Deaf, DeafBlind and Hard of Hearing.
 Sarah begins to sign, the CC begins and the voiceover begins.]

 [Visual of voters in line at a polling place.]

 It’s wonderful that you’ve decided that you want to vote.

 [The following words briefly appear onscreen: Watch the video “Find Out if You Can Vote.”]